StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 ## Next Talk

-**Parametrized Families of Quadratic Fields with Large n-rank**

-**Azizul Hoque (Rangapara College, Assam)**
+**Finite Groups with Exactly Two Conjugacy Class Size and the Analogous Study in Lie Algebra**

+**Tushar Kanta Naik (Indian Institute of Science Education and Research, Mohali)**

-**12 March 2021 (7 pm IST)**
+**19 March 2021 (5 pm IST)**

-**Abstract**: Constructing number fields with large n-rank has proved to be a challenging practical problem, due in part to the fact that we believe such examples to be very rare.
-There is a conjecture (folklore) that the n-rank of k is unbounded when k runs through the quadratic fields.
-It was Quer who constructed 3 imaginary quadratic fields with 3-rank equal to 6, and this result still stands as the current record.
-We will discuss two methods for constructing quadratic fields with large n-rank.
-We will show that for every large positive real number x, there exists a sufficiently large positive constant c such that the number of quadratic fields with 3-rank at least 3 and absolute discriminant ≤ x is > $cx^{1/3}$.
-If time permits, we will construct a parametric family of real (resp. imaginary) quadratic fields with n-rank at least 2.
+**Abstract**: The classification of the finite simple groups is one of the most celebrated achievements of the last century.
+On the other hand, finite p-groups of order $p^n$ for $n\leq 4$ were classified early in the history of group theory, and modern work has extended these classifications to groups, up to the order $p^7$.
+The number of p-groups grows so quickly that further classifications along these lines seem a near-impossible task.
+To reduce the difficulty, it is of practice to study finite p-groups with added conditions.
+One such condition is the sizes of conjugacy classes.
+In this talk, we shall discuss the known results and remaining problems in the classification of finite p-groups with exactly two conjugacy class sizes.
+In the end, we shall throw some lights on the analogous study in Lie algebra.

 ## Upcoming Talks

-* **19 March, 2021**: Finite Groups with Exactly Two Conjugacy Class Size and the Analogous Study in Lie Algebra (**Tushar Kanta Naik**, *Indian Institute of Science Education and Research, Mohali*)
-* **26 March, 2021**: to be announced (**Gianluca Faraco**, *Indian Institute of Science, Bengaluru*)
+* **26 March, 2021**: Translation surfaces with poles and meromorphic differentials (**Gianluca Faraco**, *Indian Institute of Science, Bengaluru*)
 * **09 April, 2021**: to be announced (**Bidisha Roy**, *Polish Academy of Sciences, Warsaw, Poland*)
 * **23 April, 2021**: to be announced (**Diksha Tiwari**, *Universität Wien, Austria*)
 * **30 April, 2021**: to be announced (**Uday Bhaskar Sharma**, *Tata Institute of Fundamental Research, Mumbai*)